-The Khalili Center founder, Theodore Khalili, MD, FACS, is one of the United States’ (US) leading authorities in revision weight loss surgery.
+The Khalili Center founder, Theodore Khalili, MD, FACS, is one of the United States’ (US) leading authorities in revisional weight loss surgery.

-Dr. Khalili has performed revision surgery procedures more than any other doctor in Southern California.
+Dr. Khalili has performed more revisional surgery procedures than most doctors in Southern California.
 He has also done over 8,378 successful bariatric surgeries, including the US’s first robot-assisted gastric bypass.

 When to Consider Weight Loss Surgery Revision

 Weight loss operations are generally successful.
 However, some procedures require revisions for several reasons, including: